E-glazer/hello-world/README.md

 # hello-world
 first repository ever
-trying this out for the first time let's see how far we can get
+trying this out for the first time, let's see how far we can get